gibsonpp/GR-sslcm-data/README.md

 ### Description

+**Data access date:** 2023-05-19

-This auxiliary data set provides values for the expected fecundity (eggs produced per female) for returning adult fish by age (age-4 vs. age-5), population, and year.
+This auxiliary data set provides values for the expected fecundity (eggs produced per female) for returning adult Chinook salmon by age (age-4 vs. age-5), population, and year.
 In the GR-LCM, fecundity is treated as a known value.

-Extensive data on fecundity of Chinook in the Grande Ronde Basin are available through the records from hatchery spawning, where ~30-80 female fish from each of the CAT, LOS, and UGR populations are spawned in the hatchery each year (beginning in 2001), and the fecundity of each female spawned is measured (using an automatic egg counter) and recorded.
-After hatch, egg counts are validated against auto-trailer counts of juveniles in each hatchery raceway.
+Data for Chinook salmon fecundity in the Grande Ronde Basin are available through hatchery spawning records, where ~30-80 female fish from each of the CAT, LOS, and UGR populations are spawned annually (since 2001) at Lookingglass Fish Hatchery.
+The fecundity of each female is measured (using an automatic egg counter) and recorded.
+After eggs hatch, egg counts are validated against auto-trailer counts of juveniles in each hatchery raceway.

 For the GR-LCM, we used mean length of returning adult females (by age, population, and year) to predict mean fecundity for each year and population.
-Expected fecundity of a given fish is strongly related to fish size: larger fish produce more eggs (ODFW, unpublished data).
+Expected fecundity of a given fish is correlated with fish
+size: larger fish produce more eggs (ODFW, unpublished data).
 Because fish size is related to fish age, age can be used as a simple categorical predictor of fecundity.
-In development of the GR-LCM, however, there was some concern that using static age-based estimates for fecundity could obscure differences among populations in mean size-at-age, or changes in size-at-age over time.
+In development of the GR-LCM, there was concern that using static age-based estimates for fecundity could obscure differences among populations in mean size-at-age, or changes in size-at-age over time.

-In order to estimate year- and population-specific fecundity values for the GR-LCM, we first used all available hatchery spawning records from the GR-LCM populations to fit a linear model predicting individual fecundity as a function of fork length.
+To estimate year- and population-specific fecundity values for the GR-LCM, we first used all available hatchery spawning records from the GR-LCM populations to fit a linear model predicting individual fecundity as a function of fork length.
 Then we used all available weir and carcass records to calculate the mean length of returning females in each year and population, by age (age-4 and age-5).
 Finally, we used these mean length values in the linear model to predict mean fecundity for each age, year, and population.
-Although it would have been simpler to use the spawning data directly to estimate mean fecundity by age in each year and population, there were too many missing data points to make this approach viable for the GR-LCM: hatchery spawning records do not start until 2001, while the model extends back to 1991.
+Although it would have been simpler to use the spawning data to directly estimate mean fecundity by age in each year and population, there were too many missing data points to make this approach viable for the GR-LCM: hatchery fecundity records do not start until 2001, while the GR-LCM extends back to 1991.
-Additionally, there are no spawning data for Minam population, because there is no hatchery supplementation in this population.
-Calculating fecundity based on mean length allowed us to extend the population- and year-specific fecundity estimates out to these years and populations for which there is no direct spawning data.
+Additionally, there are no fecundity data for MIN, because there is no hatchery supplementation in this population.
+Calculating fecundity based on mean length allowed us to extend the population- and year-specific fecundity estimates to years and populations that lack direct fecundity estimates.

 ### Fields